lgbouma/eres21/content/faq.md

 ## Are there preferred topics?
 The session topics will be chosen to reflect the abstracts submitted.
 We’re interpreting exoplanetary science broadly.
-Some possible topics include:
+Possible topics include:
 * Detection: transits, RVs, imaging, microlensing, astrometry, etc.
 * Planet formation and evolution
 * Architectures & dynamics